kywoj/kywoj.github.io/_projects/2027-01-19-dassault-systemes.md

 I created these task analysis guidelines and templates for managers and engineers to use in error reporting and documentation development.

 ## Methodology
 Throughout this project, I worked with a UX design senior manager.
 At our first meeting, he explained to me that there was an internal need for some sort of documented explanation or walkthrough of task analyses for non-designers.
-Site engineers and managers often had to break down a task into its constituent parts or recognize the tasks that comprised a complicated workflow, but there was no consistency in how task analyses were completed, in format or level of specicity.
+Site engineers and managers often had to break down a task into its constituent parts or recognize the tasks that comprised a complicated workflow for the purposes of error reporting and documentation development, but there was no consistency in how task analyses were completed, in format or level of specicity.

-After our first meeting, I sketched out some basic templates of what a complete task analysis might look like:
+After our first meeting, I sketched out some basic outlines of what a complete task analysis might look like:

 ![](/images/dassault-systemes-sketch.png)

-The UX design senior manager and I met again to discuss these templates.
-He explained that a neat visualization of the tasks wasn't really needed; we didn't want to require non-designers to spend time creating neat and readable diagrams, as the explanation of tasks and subtasks was a much more important outcome of their work.
+The UX design senior manager and I met again to discuss these outlines.
+He explained that a neat visualization of the tasks wasn't really needed; we didn't want to require non-designers to spend time drawing straight lines and symmetrical boxes to design diagrams.
+The explanation of tasks and subtasks was a much more important outcome of their work.

+To illustrate this point, I met with a site engineer who was currently working on breaking a complex work process down into its constituent parts.
+He walked me through the process itself and then how he was approaching the analysis.
+That conversation highlighted the need for the work I was doing and put me in a better position to effectively empathize with site engineers and managers, those who would be the users of my work.

-With this feedback, I, through many iterations wrote a brief introduction to the process of task analysis and a quasi-form for non-designers to use that would help them break their tasks down to a appropriate level of detail.
+With this feedback and insight, I, through many iterations, wrote a brief introduction to the process of task analysis and a quasi-form for non-designers to use that would help them break their tasks down to a appropriate level of detail.

 This quasi-form, within a Microsoft Word document, is meant to guide site engineers and managers through the analysis process in a manageable way.
 Rather than have them start from scratch each time, this quasi-form is meant to begin the work of scoping the process for them.